ceeoinnovations/prev-ceeoinnovations/_projects/machineControl.markdown

 ![MachineControlToolkit](![machine](MachineControlToolkit/cover.jpeg)
 # Machine Control Toolkit for LabVIEW

-The Machine Control Toolkit is a software library for LabVIEW that enables users to control digital fabrication machines that interpret G-Code.
+TEST The Machine Control Toolkit is a software library for LabVIEW that enables users to control digital fabrication machines that interpret G-Code.
 The toolkit breaks down standard G-Code commands into VIs that users can easily manipulate to generate G-Code toolpaths and design their own machine control interfaces.
 </div>

 <!--document creates a grid of documentss--------------------->